Crissov/unicode-proposals/encoding-sets.md

 Vendors
 ---

-> It would be pointless &hellip; to include an emoji that did not end up being supported by major vendors.
+> It would be pointless … to include an emoji that did not end up being supported by major vendors.

 Gatekeeper